 Do I have to reapply every year?

 You will need to complete a new FAFSA each year.
 This is because award limits change over time, and aid eligibility is partially based on need.
 If your financial situation changes, so too might your aid package.
-The Financial Aid Office will send you a renewal application each year.
+The Department of Education will send a reminder to complete another FAFSA for the new award year.

 What if I don’t get enough financial aid to pay my costs?